Bernardo-MG/base-pom/src/site/markdown/plugins_list.md

 ## Report plugins

-Some may be repeated from the build section.
-In that case it usually means they will generate a report from the artifacts they generated during the build process.
+Some of these may be repeated from the build section.
+In that case it usually means they will generate a report from wathever they generated during the build process.

 - [Changes](https://maven.apache.org/plugins/maven-changes-plugin/), generates the changes report from the changes log.
 - [Checkstyle](https://maven.apache.org/plugins/maven-checkstyle-plugin/), checks that the source files comply with style standards.